 Expectations for TACPS：The task of TACPS is to establish an public, intellectual and dialectical platform for think tanks and to lead the development of culture in Taiwan.
 Through the continuous operation of TACPS, We can increase the awareness of Taiwan cultural values and the urgent need of cultural environment’s establishment.
 For me, what I concerned about is to let culture influence society.

-Expectations for TACPS：We concerned with culture and cultural policies.
-We hope that in the future we will have more opportunities for cooperation and exchanges with all walks of life.
+Expectations for TACPS：We concerned with Taiwanese culture and cultural policies, and we hope that we will have more opportunities for cooperation and exchanges with all walks of life in the future.

 Tzu-Lin Miao graduated in Department of Public Affairs at Fo Guang University. ,Miao is studying for a master’s degree in the department of Arts Management and Cultural Policy at the National Taiwan University of Arts.
 She has worked in Chinese Folk-Arts Foundation, Paperwindmill, project research assistant for 2017 National Cultural Congress and Cultural White Paper Project, Taipei Heart Village Association’s intern project manager.
 Current research focuses on intangible cultural heritage, intangible cultural heritage safeguarding policy and cultural communities.